 How SEO Works – Content is King

 There is a certain irony in the computing world, that Bill Gates, the founder of Microsoft (not Google), in 1996 predicted that the future of computing would be that “Content was King”.
 Microsoft lag well behind and came late to the game in terms of their own search engine called Bing.
 His comment and prediction today ring more true than ever.
-Content, is everywhere and yet it’s Google that leads the way in providing the most relevant search results, which is why so many people continue to use it.
+Content is everywhere and yet it’s Google that leads the way in providing the most relevant search results, which is why so many people continue to use it.
 Google performs on average over 5.6 billion searches a day.

 Content plays such a major role in search engine ranking and optimisation.
-Google cannot class a website as worthy unless it can determine the content is relevant to the searches being performed.
+Google cannot classify a website as worthy unless it can determine the content is relevant to the searches being performed.
 This means you must ensure your website content is geared towards what people are searching for online.

 The content you generate also needs to be optimised within the website itself.
 So whilst the content is key, this may also need to be optimised to align with your keywords and to ensure Google interprets this content properly.
 In tracking this content, you can then see how Google interprets this over time and improve accordingly.
 This way you get a return on investment on the articles you write because they are ‘never done’.

 Never Duplicate Other People’s Website Content

 Duplicating content from someone else’s website is not good form and is a waste of time.
 Google values unique content and unique pages.
 Websites that rely on duplicate content tend to not rank well.
 Duplicate content will appear throughout your website ie your footer, which Google will not directly penalise you for, but copying paragraphs directly from other websites they most certainly will not.
 You will be penalised.
-This is why it’s never good practice or wise to just copy and paste news articles into your blog or news feed thinknig it will benefit your ranking.
+This is why it’s never good practice or wise to just copy and paste news articles into your blog or news feed thinking it will benefit your ranking.
 It won’t, because the content is not unique.

 Google needs to differentiate your site from others.
-If it sees thousands of sites using the same header names and same content, your site has no hope because you will likely have a lower page rank.
+If it sees thousands of sites using the same header names and the same content, your site has no hope because you will likely have a lower page rank.
 You need to ensure your content is unique and meets the standards required by Google.

 A Summary of How SEO Works

-This article on how seo works, is just a very basic summary relating to of how SEO works.
+This article on how SEO works is just a very basic summary relating to how SEO works.
 Given the length of the article on this topic, it just goes to show you how much work goes into SEO.
-The content in this article relating to how seo works is by no means the be all and end of what you have to do, but it highlights the building blocks and unearths some of the mystery of what is going on behind the scenes at Google and other search engines.
+The content in this article relating to how SEO works is by no means the be-all and end of what you have to do, but it highlights the building blocks and unearths of some of the mystery of what is going on behind the scenes at Google and other search engines.

-Given that people focus so much of their time around a website design, it’s really the content that plays the crucial role when determining how well your website will rank.
-There is a sense of irony to this too, because the most popular and most visited website in the world is google.com and yet all it has is a search box and a few images.
+Given that people focus so much of their time around a website design, it’s the content that plays a crucial role when determining how well your website will rank.
+This will help improve your online marketing efforts and support your social media campaigns too.

 So here’s a final, quick summary on how SEO works and the key topics we have covered today in this article together:

-- SEO stands for Search Engine Optimisation and is different to SEM which stands for Search Engine Marketing
+- SEO stands for Search Engine Optimisation and is different to SEM which stands for Search Engine Marketing.

 - The internet is fundamentally an infomediary source – we use it to find information first and foremost and providing further optimised content about your products and services can enhance your sales and marketing online.

-- Providing good quality, deep and relevant content is key to SEO success today
+- Providing good quality, deep and relevant content is key to SEO success today.

-- There is more than one way to show up at the top of Google
+- There is more than one way to show up at the top of Google.

-- There are 3 pillars to Goole’s site ranking algorithm which are relevance, authority and trust
+- There are 3 pillars to Goole’s site ranking algorithm which are relevance, authority and trust.